TikTok USA recommends drugs, alcohol to children

 Occurred: September 2021

-A Wall Street Journal investigation has revealed that TikTok is actively recommending drugs, alcohol, and sexual content to children as young as 13.
+TikTok actively recommended drugs, alcohol, and sexual content to children as young as 13, according to a Wall Street Journal investigation.

-The Journal set up a series of fake accounts to see how TikTok's algorithm worked.
-TikTok served one account registered as a 13-year-old at least 569 videos about drug use, references to cocaine and meth addiction, and promotional videos for online sales of drug products and paraphernalia.
+The WSJ set up a series of fake accounts to see how TikTok's algorithm worked.
+TikTok served one account registered as a 13-year-old at least 569 videos about drug use, references to cocaine and meth addiction, and promotional videos for online sales of drug products and paraphernalia.ย

 Operator: ByteDance/TikTok